excellentwork/Fantastic_4_Project_3/README.md

 ## Usage
-To train the models, run the provided Jupyter notebooks which include step-by-step instructions and code cells.
+To train the models, we ran the provided coe via colab and Jupyter notebooks. xxxx xxxx

 ## Evaluation
 The models are evaluated using a separate test dataset to determine their accuracy and loss.

 The evaluation metrics are printed at the end of the testing phase.

 ## Results
-The results section will be updated upon completion of the model training and evaluation.
+The results section will be updated upon completion of the model training and evaluation. xxxx xxxx